Ross65536/job-scheduler/DESIGN.md

   When a job is created the job status is added to the state with `RUNNING` status and the ID is returned to the client.
-  When the job is finished normally (with exit 0 or otherwise) the state is updated with `FINISHED` status and the `exit_code` is written to the state, but when a job is stopped by the user the status is set as `KILLED`.
+  When the job is finished normally (with exit 0 or otherwise) the state is updated with `FINISHED` status and the `exit_code` is written to the state, but when a job is stopped by the user the status is set as `STOPPED`.
   While the job is running, the spawned thread waits on the overridden `stdout` pipe, as the bytes arrive they are appended to the state, same for `stderr`, when both pipes are closed the thread will wait on the child's PID for it to finish.
   The job belongs to the user that created it (which can be obtained from the API token), when the job is created it is placed in `User.Jobs` under the correct username for `usersIndex`.